ETHZ-TEC/LWB/README.md

 ## Code

-*Disclaimer: Although we have tested the code extensively, LWB and Glossy are research prototypes that likely contain bugs.
-We take no responsibility for, and give no warranties and guarantees in respect of using the code.*
+*Disclaimer: Although we tested the code extensively, LWB and Glossy are research prototypes that likely contain bugs.
+We take no responsibility for and give no warranties in respect of using the code.*

 ### Status